rhysnewell/ChIP-R/README.md

 - Numpy
 - Scipy

+Installation for ChIP-R has been made easy with a range of different install methods available.
+Installing via any of these options will handle all dependencies for you as well.

+#### Option 1: via Conda

-To install ChIP-R:
+    conda install chip-r

+#### Option 2: via PyPi

     pip install ChIP-R

+#### Option 3: from source

-OR if you want to install from source:
+If you want to install from source:

     git clone https://github.com/rhysnewell/ChIP-R.git
     cd ChIP-R